i900008/vulndb/kylinos_vul3.md

 Unit: KylinSoft（https://www.kylinos.cn/）
 ## Report
 ### Describe
-youker-assistant is a collection of tools on KylinOS Desktop to help perform daily system maintenance tasks.
-The restore_all_sound_file function of this group of programs has an arbitrary file writing vulnerability, which can lead to normal user privilege escalation.
+youker-assistant is an integrated tool on KylinOS Desktop to help perform daily system maintenance tasks.
+The restore_all_sound_file in this program has an arbitrary file writing vulnerability, which can lead to privilege escalation for ordinary users.
 ### Hazard level
 High
 ### Affected version